-Using the tools simultaneously on several instruments is possible (with a multi selection), except for the mixture creation and the visualizer.
+Using the tools simultaneously on several instruments is possible (with a multi selection), except for creating chords, mixtures and for displaying parameters.

 This feature slightly detunes the instrument notes, so as to create an undulating effect.
 The intensity of the effect is adjustable.

-The global setting tool allows the editing of a parameter for all division of an instrument simultaneously.
+This tool allows the editing of a parameter for all divisions of an instrument simultaneously.

 The graph represents the modification intensity, the first value on the left corresponding to the change applied to the division comprising the key 0, and the last value on the right corresponding to the change applied to the division comprising the key 127.
 By changing the pattern, it is possible to edit the curve: